Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 v = i.value

-instance variable accessibility private by default must be declared public; attributes starting with underscore private by convention private by default; use attr_reader, attr_writer, attr_accessor to make public
+instance variable visibility public public; attributes starting with underscore private by convention visibility must be declared private by default; use attr_reader, attr_writer, attr_accessor to make public

 define method